Independence of irrelevant alternatives: Motivation

-This is sometimes explained with a short story by philosopher Sidney Morgenbesser:Morgenbesser, ordering dessert, is told by a waitress that he can choose between blueberry or apple pie.
+IIA is sometimes illustrated with a short joke attributed, perhaps apocryphally, to philosopher Sidney Morgenbesser:Morgenbesser, ordering dessert, is told by a waitress that he can choose between blueberry or apple pie.
 He orders apple.
 Soon the waitress comes back and explains cherry pie is also an option.
 Morgenbesser replies "In that case, I'll have blueberry."IIA rules out this kind of arbitrary behavior, by stating that:

 If A(pple) is chosen over B(lueberry) in the choice set {A, B}, introducing a third option C(herry) must not result in B being chosen over A.

 By field

 Economics

 In economics, the axiom is connected to the theory of revealed preferences.
-Economists often invoke IIA when building descriptive (positive) models of to ensure agents have well-defined preferences that can be used for making testable predictions.
+Economists often invoke IIA when building descriptive (positive) models to ensure agents have well-defined preferences that can be used for making testable predictions.
 If agents' behavior or preferences are allowed to change depending on irrelevant circumstances, any model could be made unfalsifiable by claiming some irrelevant circumstance must have changed when repeating the experiment.
 Often, the axiom is justified by arguing that any irrational agent will be money pumped until going bankrupt, making their preferences unobservable or irrelevant to the rest of the economy.